aeternity/aepp-token-migration-backend/README.md

 ## Import token owners (db table backup)

+// mac users
 1. install brew (https://brew.sh/) `if you have ‘psql’ as env variable skip this step`
 2. insttall ‘libpq' `if you have ‘psql’ as env variable skip this step`
 ```
     brew install libpq
     brew link --force libpq
 ```
+// windows users
+// if 'psql' is not recognized in 'CMD', you should manualy set environment path
+- 'THIS PS' right click -> Properties
+- 'Advanced system settings'
+- select 'Advanced' tab ->'Environment Variables'
+- go to 'System variables' and select/click 'Path' -> EDIT
+- 'NEW' -> type/paste your path to PostgreSQL -> 'C:\Program Files\PostgreSQL\12\bin'
+- close current CMD and reopen it.

 3. Create database. `If you want to use your own database skip this step`
 ```